gautammanak1/uagent-a2a-adapter/README.md

 - [A2A](https://github.com/a2a-ai/a2a) - Agent-to-Agent communication protocol
 - [Fetch.ai](https://fetch.ai) - For the foundational agent technologies

-## License
+## Note

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-**Note**: This adapter requires a running A2A infrastructure and properly configured A2A agents to function correctly.
+This adapter requires a running A2A infrastructure and properly configured A2A agents to function correctly.